“Amazing books, amazing author.”

-Afterglow, Karen Vanderyt’s memoir about commitment and family, heartbreak and loss, was heralded a love story.
-This exercise in remembrance, extension of grieving, and labor of love came soon after losing her husband of over 39 years, Bill, to incurable brain cancer.
-She wrote to convince herself their love had not been a mirage and to attempt to make sense of what happened during those swift three months from diagnosis until his passing.
+Karen’s 2013 memoir on commitment and family, heartbreak and loss, was heralded a love story.
+This labor of love, remembrance, and grief came soon after losing her husband of 39 years, Bill, to incurable brain cancer.
+She wrote to convince herself their love had not been a fantasy and to attempt to make sense of what happened during those swift three months from diagnosis until his passing.